GCW Zero: Concept

 The GCW Zero is designed to play games by homebrew/indie game developers, as well as run emulators for classic gaming systems.
 The software infrastructure is open-source and available on GitHub.

-Supported systems include game consoles such as the Neo Geo, Sega Mega Drive, Sega Master System, Sega Game Gear, Nintendo Entertainment System, Super Nintendo Entertainment System, Game Boy, Game Boy Color, Game Boy Advance, PlayStation, MSX, as well as arcade machines via the emulator Final Burn Alpha.
+Supported systems include game consoles such as the Neo Geo, Mega Drive, Master System, Game Gear, Nintendo Entertainment System, Super Nintendo Entertainment System, Game Boy, Game Boy Color, Game Boy Advance, PlayStation, MSX, as well as arcade machines via the emulator Final Burn Alpha.
 Version 1.8 of ScummVM added GCW Zero support.

 Special Edition

 Prior to the Kickstarter campaign there was a limited run of 150 Special Edition units.
-There are two notable differences: Special Edition text under the GCW Zero screen logo and a 32GB internal MicroSD card versus the 16GB of later production units.
+There are two notable differences: Special Edition text under the GCW Zero screen logo and a 32 GB internal microSD card versus the 16 GB of later production units.
 A common problem with these Special Edition units is a sticking directional pad in the down direction.
 Common fixes for this issue include the application of a small amount of dielectric grease in the affected friction area or official 3D printed replacement buttons from the GCW Zero store on Shapeways.